Northeast Derby (India)

-Northeast Derby or North-East Derby is the name given to the football matches played among the northeastern teams in the national leagues (ISL, I-League, I-League 2, and I-League 3) and cup competitions (Durand Cup and Super Cup).
+Northeast Derby or North-East Derby is the name given to the football matches played among the northeastern teams mainly in the national leagues (ISL, IFL, I-League 2, and I-League 3) and cup competitions (Durand Cup and Super Cup).

 History

 The first match of a northeast derby in I-League was played between Shillong Lajong of Meghalaya and United Sikkim of Sikkim in Paljor Stadium, Gangtok on 8 December 2012 which ended in a goalless draw.
 United Sikkim got relegated at the end of the season while Shillong Lajong got relegated in 2018-19.
 Aizawl from Mizoram got promoted in 2015-16 but again got relegated at the end.
 They were promoted once again in the next season due to some reasons and became the champions.
 2017-18 season saw the promotion of another northeastern team NEROCA from Manipur.

 Shillong Derby

 From 2013 to 2015 there were consecutive promotions and relegations of Meghalayan teams Rangdajied United (2013-14) and Royal Wahingdoh (2014-15).
 During this short tenure the two teams played against Shillong Lajong respectively in the Shillong Derby.
 The first match of the derby in I-League to be played was on 22 November 2013 between Shillong Lajong and Rangdajied United that ended in a 1–1 draw.
 The next season the derby was played between Shillong Lajong and Royal Wahingdoh, with the first meeting in I-League on 18 January 2015 that ended with Royal Wahingdoh as the winner by 1–2.
 Both the rivalries continued thereafter in Shillong Premier League for a brief period until the teams were dissolved.